hertzigger/php-code-test-complete/README.md

 still works correctly.
 However, do not alter the `Item` class or `items` property as those belong to the goblin in the corner who will insta-rage you as he doesn't believe in shared code ownership (you can make the `nextDay` method and `items` property static if you like, we'll cover for you).

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## WorkLog

+- Add Stockable interface and convert string to consts
+- Create StockItem Class with getters and setters + chaining
+- Update GildedRoseSpec to use constants
+- Uncommented Conjured items unit tests
+- Add StockItem Constructor and age fields
+- Add age method
+- Add abstract factory ItemFactory
+- Did have legendary item that would return from the age function, but as i have added age rate though i could reduce the complexity by setting the ageRate to 0.
+This is a trade off as legendary item will still go through the quality check
+- Add ConjuredItem
+- Rename nextDay method and create new nextday method
+- Update unit test to use factory
+- Run test and adjust code to fix errors
+- Remove ConjuredItem and replace with BackstagePass
+- Update age method in BackstagePass
+- retry unit tests and update as required
+- cleanup

+## Conclusion

+Once reviewing the readme and seeing that the application deals with a list of items that are smilier, I knew a good approach would be to use an abstract factory.
+I also needed somewhere to store constants and to be able to override the Item class, so I choose to create an Interface that would allow me override functionality where needed but also group the objects.

+As the project comes with an array of unittests this allowed me to not worry too much about the finer details and build out the overall structure quickly.
+Once that was done it was as simple as running the unit tests, checking the spec and updating the code where required.

+I choose not to use static methods as suggested, as this would make the code harder to test down the line.
+I really try to avoid using static methods except in special cases like factories and IoC.

+Going forward I would want to update StockItem to take on the responsibilities of the Item class (As it breaks open/close principle), we could maybe use a potion of imagining on the Goblin, so he thinks we are still using his class.